-A major aim of the school policy is to encourage children to practice good behaviour by operating a system of specific praise and reward; learning to gain attention and positive outcomes by appropriate means.
+A major aim of the school policy is to encourage pupils to practice good behaviour by operating a system of specific praise and reward.
 This is for all pupils.

-The Blossom House School scheme is based on a range of stars, stickers, tallies, tokens, comments books and certificates for which children can be rewarded for academic and non-academic achievements, for effort (social and academic) and for being caring, and for all aspects of good work and behaviour (relative to the individual's needs).
+The Blossom and Upper House School scheme is based on a range of stars, stickers, tallies, tokens, comments books and certificates for which children can be rewarded for academic and non-academic achievements, for effort (social and academic) and for being caring, and for all aspects of good work and behaviour (relative to the individual's needs).
 Specific systems are developed for individual pupils and for each group.
 These are regularly monitored and changed as judged necessary, through regular communication, liaison and meetings with the relevant staff.
+The individual's chronological age and developmental levels need to be taken into account when designing such programmes.